what does it mean when an application as whether a move is due to economic neccesity

 The 2 shown measures of existent income differ:

-• The information on the vertical axis is based on surveys in which researchers get from house to firm and inquire people nigh their economical situation.
+- The information on the vertical axis is based on surveys in which researchers get from house to firm and inquire people nigh their economical situation.

 In some countries people are asked nigh their income, while in other countries people are asked about their expenditure – expenditure is income minus savings.
-In poor countries these 2 measures are close to each other since poor people exercise not accept the chance to save much.
+In poor countries these 2 measures are close to each other since poor people exercise not accept the chance to save much. - On the other hand, Gdp per capita starts at the aggregate level and divides the income of the entire economic system by the number of people in that state.

 GDP per capita is college than per capita survey income considering GDP is a more comprehensive measure of income.
 Equally we've discussed before information technology includes an imputed rental value of possessor-occupied housing, and other differences such as government expenditure.